skodaconnect/homeassistant-skodaconnect/README.md

 * **S-PIN** The S-PIN for the vehicle.
 This is optional and is only needed for certain vehicle requests/actions (auxiliary heater, lock etc).

+* **Mutable** Select to allow interactions with vehicle, start climatisation etc.

-* **Full API debug loggin** Enable full debug logging.
+* **Full API debug logging** Enable full debug logging.
 This will print the full respones from API to homeassistant.log.
 Only enable for troubleshooting since it will generate a lot of logs.

 * **Resources to monitor** Select which resources you wish to monitor for the vehicle.